Aircraft

 LEO LX-1R initial flights, tethered AND UNTETHERED!

-These short hops are encouraging, especially that second one.
-The landing looks a bit awkward and chiropractic, but the platform looks a lot more stable than Bitar's jetpacks ever managed, especially given the aerodynamic complexities you get when you're flying this close to the ground.
+These short hops are encouraging, and things are looking decently stable in that second one, especially given the aerodynamic complexities you get when you're flying this close to the ground.

 It's early days yet, though – and this box-framed prototype doesn't look much like Salaff's sexy renders.
 Between this, and the solid-state battery (and the fact that it's already late 2025), late 2025 is looking like an optimistic timeline for the production Solo.
 But the LEO team is making progress, and if there's one thing we're sure of, it's that Pete Bitar won't fail due to a lack of perseverance!